rehresman/supersonicACCELERATOR/readme.md

 No.  The Korg MS-20ic controller can use Eurorack cables, but it is not able to send or receive CV signals.

 ### How can I record the output?
 Recording begins automatically when you turn on the MS-20ic controller.
 Recording ends and is saved when you turn off the MS-20ic Controller.
 Find the recording in the `recording/` directory.
-It will be called `supersonicACCELERATOR.wav`.
+It will be called `supersonicACCELERATOR.wav`, or if you have stem recording enabled, it will be three stems, `supersonicACCELERATOR_drums.wav` `supersonicACCELERATOR_synth.wav` and `supersonicACCELERATOR_fx.wav`.

 ### My recording is blank.
 The order in which you run the code and turn on the MS-20ic controller matters.
 The code should be running before and after the MS-20ic controller is turned on and off.

-Furthermore, if you turn the controller off and then on again, a new recording will NOT be made.
-Currently you need to restart the code to make a new recording, though I may update this as time goes on.
+### My stem recording sounds different than when I performed it
+Stem recordings are the same source material, but without the mixing elements of the device.
+So the synth won't be sidechained to the drums, there will be no stereo imaging, and Fuzz and Tape mode will not affect the recorded output.
+This is because if you want stems, I assume you will mix them on your own using whatever outside processing you like.

 ### Can I contribute or fork this?
 Absolutely.
 Keep all updates as a single file to maintain Bela Mini compatibility.